kdgregory/log4j-aws-appenders/docs/client.md

 or endpoint.

 > The client builder uses the [default credential provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
 You can not provide credentials as part of the appender configuration.
+This is an intentional decision, and this library will never support credentials in the logging config.
+Please don't ask.

 ### `assumedRole`

-If specified, the appender will attempt to assume a role before creating the client connection.
-This is intended for writing logs to a destination owned by a different account.
+If specified, the appender attempts to assume a role before creating the client.
+This supports writing logs to a destination owned by a different account, but may also be used to perform "least privilege" application configuration (ie, your app has the permission to assume a logging role, which in turn controls access to the destination).

 This parameter may be specified as either a simple role name or an ARN.
-In either case, the appender will list all roles to verify that it exists.

-The `clientRegion` and `clientEndpoint` configuration parameters are ignored when this parameter is set.
-If you are running with the VPC or do not have Internet access for any other reason, you will need to use an application-managed client factory.
+In the former case, the role name must identify a role within the current account.

 If unable to assume the role, the appender will report the error using the logging framework's internal status logger.
 It will not attempt to operate with the default